BdDragos/FlyingSistem/README.md

 -Logout window

 The program connects to a MySQL database made in XAMPP.
-The language used is Java.
+The language used is Java,with the interface being made in JavaFX.

 This following repository represents the server part of the entire program.